Fvnyom/VukkyBot/docs/troubleshooting/mysqldisabled.md

-# How to fix the "X is not enabled on this VukkyBot because MySQL is disabled!" error
+# How to fix the "X is not enabled on this SGRDINKDFGUJHNDF because MySQL is disabled!" error

 This error appears because you did not want a MySQL database during setup.